What is a Fire Alarm Monitor Module?

 A crash course in monitor modules

-Monitor modules are used in fire and security systems all around the world.
+Fire alarm monitor modules are used in fire and security systems all around the world.
 Depending on the purpose of the system in question, a monitor module can be a few different things.
 Usually though, "monitor module" refers to a device that receives signals from fire alarms.

-These modules respond to regular polls from fire alarm control panels and report the status of their assigned initiating devices, enabling the FACP to collect alarm data.
+These monitoring modules respond to regular polls from fire alarm control panels and report the status of their assigned initiating devices, enabling the FACP to collect alarm data.

-We suspect that the confusion around these modules online is probably due to people associating their function with the FACP directly.
+We suspect that the confusion around these monitor modules online is probably due to people associating their function with the FACP directly.
 Like most aspects of fire alarm and fire alarm monitoring systems, fire alarm control panels are the sum of their parts.

 How do monitor modules work?